rajanikant04/expense_tracker/README.md

     ![Folder Structure](image.png)
 - for database use drizzle orm with neon database. the steps are --->
     ![alt text](image-1.png)
+- inside useEffect --> no array given- runs infinite times empty array -  runs once at the starting with variable - runs when the variable changes

 ## Set-up step by step